canonical/microceph/docs/tutorial/get-started.rst

 Get started
 ===========

-This tutorial will guide you through your first steps with MicroCeph, a lightweight way of deploying and managing a Ceph cluster.
-We’ll walk through deploying a Ceph cluster on a single node using MicroCeph and storing a JPEG image in a Simple Storage Service (S3) bucket.
+This tutorial will guide you through your first steps with MicroCeph.
+We will walk through deploying a Ceph cluster on a single node using MicroCeph, and storing a JPEG image in a Simple Storage Service (S3) bucket managed by MicroCeph.

 What you'll learn
 -----------------

-We'll use the S3-compatible Ceph Object Gateway, or RADOS Gateway (RGW), to communicate with the cluster, and ``s3cmd``, a command line tool for uploading, retrieving, and managing data in AWS S3-compatible storage systems.
+We will use the S3-compatible Ceph Object Gateway, or RADOS Gateway (RGW), to communicate with the cluster, and ``s3cmd``, a command line tool for uploading, retrieving, and managing data in AWS S3-compatible storage systems.

-As we progress, you'll learn how to interact with your cluster by checking its health, adding disks, and enabling RGW.
+As we progress, you will interact with your cluster by checking its health, adding disks, and enabling RGW.

-By the end of this tutorial, after successfully using MicroCeph to store an image, you'll have a foundational understanding of how MicroCeph works, and be ready to explore more advanced use cases.
+By the end of this tutorial, after successfully using MicroCeph to store an image, you will have a foundational understanding of how MicroCeph works, and be ready to explore more advanced use cases.

 What you'll need
 ----------------